 An Osteospermum, or African Daisy, for today’s Flower of the Day 🙂

 My red azalea is looking more pinky-orange today, but is still really pretty! 🙂

-Something small and yellow and very dainty growing in my garden for today’s Flower of the Day 🙂
+Wild garlic growing in our garden for today’s Flower of the Day 🙂

 I love the way the new little fern tendrils stretch up and start to unfurl from their brown tightly-curled-up winter hibernation – every day they ease out and unroll a little more until amazingly I have lush green fern tongues cascading everywhere… nature can be so magical to watch in real time 🙂